 2016 – Stacey Mindich

-She is honored to have worked with such artists as William Finn, Jason Robert Brown, Charles Strouse, Marc Shaiman and Scott Wittman, Adam Gwon, Benjamin Scheuer, Alex Lacamoire, David Korins, Peter Nigrini, Nevin Steinberg, Japhy Weidman, Emily Rebholz, James Lapine, Bart Sher, Jack O’Brien, Michael Grandage, Michael Mayer, Leigh Silverman, Diane Paulus, Marsha Norman, Will Eno, Benj Pasek, Justin Paul, Michael Greif, Steven Levenson, Quiara Hudes and many others.
-Noteworthy productions include the Tony Award-winning Hedwig and the Angry Inch, The Bridges of Madison County (Tony Award, Best Score), Annie, The Heiress, Lucky Guy, The Cripple of Inishmaan, The Lion (Drama Desk Award) and this season’s much-anticipated Hughie.
+Stacey is honored to have worked with such artists as William Finn, Jason Robert Brown, Charles Strouse, Marc Shaiman and Scott Wittman, Jeanine Tesori, Adam Gwon, Benjamin Scheuer, Alex Lacamoire, David Korins, Peter Nigrini, Nevin Steinberg, Japhy Weidman, Emily Rebholz, James Lapine, Bart Sher, Jack O’Brien, Michael Grandage, Michael Mayer, Leigh Silverman, Diane Paulus, Marsha Norman, Will Eno, Benj Pasek, Justin Paul, Michael Greif, Steven Levenson, Quiara Hudes, Anne Kaufman and many others.

 Dear Evan Hansen was born out of a commissioning program at Stacey Mindich Productions that pairs emerging composers with the esteemed directors of our industry.
 Believing deeply in the need to premiere new musical works and nurture new voices, Stacey has also funded and enhanced productions for a variety of not-for-profit theaters including Playwrights Horizons (The Dead, Burnt Part Boys, The Shaggs, Far from Heaven and Fly by Night), The Roundabout Theatre Company (Ordinary Days and The Disappearance of Tom Durnin), Williamstown Theatre Festival (an as-of-yet untitled Benjamin Scheuer project) and Second Stage (Quiara Hudes’ Pulitzer Prize-winning Water by the Spoonful and Jason Robert Brown’s beloved The Last Five Years).
 Stacey has also established The Stacey and Eric Mindich Fund for Musicals at Lincoln Center Theater, to commission new musicals (Women on the Verge, Dogfight) and support stellar revivals such as the Tony Award-winning South Pacific and the Tony Award-winning The King and I.

 Stacey is the co-chair of the board at New York City Center, home to the Tony Award-winning Encores series of musical revivals and its newest series, Stacey’s brainchild, Encores: Off-Center.
-Led by artistic director Jeanine Tesori, Off-Center spotlights off-Broadway revivals interpreted for a new generation.
+Created by artistic director Jeanine Tesori, Off-Center spotlights off-Broadway revivals interpreted for a new generation.
 Stacey is a founding board member of the Lilly Awards, where she presents the annual “Go Write a Play Award,” which supports a new work by a female playwright every year.
 Past recipients include Tanya Barfield, Neena Beber, Heidi Schreck, Rehana Lew Mirza, and the Pulitzer-Prize winning Martyna Majok.
 This June at the Lillys, Stacey will initiate a new “Go Write a Musical Award,” to be given to a female composer annually.
 She also initiated the “Fund for New Musicals” at the National Alliance for Musical Theater, where she was vice president of the board.
 Stacey serves on the Broadway League’s Board of Governors and is also a proud member of the board of The Jimmy Awards (The National High School Musical Theater Awards).

 2015 – Robert Cole